aliirsyaadn/SGSS/README.md

 sudo make install && sudo ldconfig sudo reboot
 ```

-## Running Program:
+## Arduino Setup:
+1. Install library lcd and rfid in arduinoLibrary folder and FreeRTOS
-1. Write sgss.ino into your Arduino Mega and make sure all pin right base on top of comment program in sgss.ino
+2. Make sure all pin right base on top of comment program in sgss.ino
+3. Change RFID id and name in sgss.ino into your RFID id and name
+4. Write sgss.ino into your arduino mega and run it

+## Raspberry Pi Setup:
-2. Change arduino port and username id in main.py
+1. Change arduino port and username id in main.py
+2. Change in main.py directory path to your absolute path of objectDetectionData folder
 3. Run main.py in following command
 ```
 python3 main.y